 - Click on the continue button.

 Now, the app will begin the process to make a zip file.
 Once the process is done successfully, you can see the success notification in the app and you’ll see the zip file at the saved location.

 In this method, we are going to create a zip file manually.
 Let’s get started.

 - In your computer, download the recovery flashable zip template.

-- Extract the file using unzipping software like 7zip.
+- Extract the file using unzipping software.